-Since its establishment, the Boehringer Ingelheim Foundation has concentrated a considerable portion of its funding on the Johannes Gutenberg University of Mainz (JGU).
+The Boehringer Ingelheim Foundation concentrates a considerable portion of its funding on the Johannes Gutenberg University of Mainz (JGU).
 Its objective in doing so is to stimulate the long-term development of excellent, internationally recognized basic research in the region.

 Endowed with a sum of 100,000 euros, the Heinrich Wieland Prize is the most important prize awarded by the Foundation.
 It honours distinguished scientists from around the world for their ground-breaking research.
 Four of the Prize’s laureates have subsequently been awarded the Nobel Prize.

-The Boehringer Ingelheim Foundation is currently supporting the Boehringer Ingelheim Fonds (BIF), a foundation devoted to providing financial support to basic research in biomedicine around the world, with approximately 60 million euros over a period of ten years.
+The Boehringer Ingelheim Foundation is currently supporting the Boehringer Ingelheim Fonds (BIF), a foundation devoted to providing financial support to basic research in biomedicine around the world.
+From 2022 onwards and for another period of ten years, the support amounts to 66 million euros.
 The Boehringer Ingelheim Fonds, which is likewise a non-profit, independent organisation, awards fellowships to outstanding PhD students worldwide and to MD students studying in Germany, as well as assists junior life-sciences researchers around the globe with their travel expenses.
 The BIF also organises the twice-yearly International Titisee Conferences for leading researchers from around the world.